 We found 7 ear, nose and throat specialists who accept Health Net near Los Gatos, CA.

 Dr. Hamed Sajjadi's area of specialization is otology and neurotology.
-He has a special interest in sinuplasty.
-Patient ratings for Dr. Sajjadi average 4.5 stars out of 5.
-Dr. Sajjadi is in-network for Anthem, Blue Cross/Blue Shield, Blue Shield, and more.
-He is a graduate of Creighton University School of Medicine.
-His residency was performed at a hospital affiliated with Charles R. Drew University of Medicine and Science.
+His areas of expertise include sinuplasty.
+His average rating from his patients is 4.5 stars out of 5.
+Anthem, Blue Cross/Blue Shield, and Blue Shield are among the insurance carriers that Dr. Sajjadi accepts.
+Before completing his residency at a hospital affiliated with Charles R. Drew University of Medicine and Science, Dr. Sajjadi attended medical school at Creighton University School of Medicine.
 Dr. Sajjadi speaks Persian.
-Dr. Sajjadi's professional affiliations include Good Samaritan Hospital and VA Palo Alto Health Care System (VAPAHCS).
+His professional affiliations include Good Samaritan Hospital and VA Palo Alto Health Care System (VAPAHCS).

 Clinical interests: Sinuplasty